 I love making these simple snacks, and I’ve found the best combination of ingredients.
 I’ll walk you through preparing these perfect antipasti focusing on what type of tomatoes are the best and how to avoid soggy bread.

 The most common bruschetta topping is made of fresh chopped tomatoes, extra-virgin olive oil, fresh basil leaves, garlic, and salt.
 Other variations add other ingredients such as mozzarella, balsamic vinegar, and onion.

 The most basic and traditional Bruschetta (broo-skeh-tah) is using an Italian country bread known as Pagnotta brushed with olive oil, rubbed with garlic, grilled, sprinkled with salt, and served.

 This bruschetta could be eaten plain or served with toppings like fresh tomatoes, salami, and meat pastes.
-Most commonly, it’s served topped with fresh tomato, basil, and garlic.
-You might be wondering about fresh tomatoes vs canned.
+Most commonly, it’s served topped with fresh tomato, basil, and garlic (what about fresh tomatoes vs canned?).

 I think keeping it simple to just some quality tomatoes is best.
 We’ll be talking about this particular topping, as it’s the perfect accompaniment to the crusty, olive-oil-infused grilled bread.

 The worst way to serve a classic tomato bruschetta is to make your topping too watery or your bread too soft.
 That way, you end up with sad, soggy bruschetta that nobody wants to eat.

 To avoid this happening, you’ll want to make sure you follow our tomato preparation guidelines and toast your bread until it’s very crispy.